defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 Work in progress.
 Do not review this content yet.
 </p>

-Designing security into projects from the start helps Defence stay ahead of adversaries and maintain national security.
+By designing security into projects from the start, you help Defence stay ahead of adversaries and maintain national security.

 ## Across government